A holomorphic mapping property of analytic pseudo-differential operators: Remarks

 \section{Remarks}

-This removes the restrictive topology put on the symbols in \cite{Karamehmedovic2015}.
+This removes the topology needed in \cite[pp. 3-4, Definition 2.1]{Karamehmedovic2015}.
 It reduces the situation to symbols defined by Boutet de Monvel \cite{BoutetDeMonvel1972} and Tr\`eves \cite{TI}.
-However, the approach to the original question raised in \cite{Karamehmedovic2015} has since changed a lot, and in \cite{Karamehmedovic2021}, we approach it via precise local convergence radius estimates instead. \\
+However, the approach to the original question raised in \cite{Karamehmedovic2015} has since changed a lot, and in \cite{Karamehmedovic2021}, we will approach it via precise local convergence radius estimates instead.
+It should be noted that those estimates do not subsume the result in this paper. \\

-The reason is that it is hard to get parametrix symbols in the right analytic class.
+The reason is that it is hard to get parametrix symbols in the same analytic class.
 It works in \cite{Karamehmedovic2015} because the geometry is simple - the boundary is a piece of a hyperplane.
-To overcome this, the analytic symbols are replaced with pseudo-analytic amplitudes, which have weaker conditions imposed on them - analyticity is replaced by an estimate.
-But these are equivalent to analytic amplitudes up to an exponentially small error, and gives a way to build pseudo-analytic parametrices from formal asymptotic sums.
+To overcome this, the analytic symbols are replaced with pseudo-analytic amplitudes, which have weaker conditions imposed on them - analyticity is replaced by an estimate, and gives a way to build pseudo-analytic parametrices from formal asymptotic sums.
 This can be exploited to obtain controlled convergence radius estimates.